Omni Stool Firming Supplement Review

 • probiotics – like the Bacillus Velezensis – actually contain the good bacteria and organisms that support the gut

-With 5 active ingredients, selected because of their known and scientifically-proven efficacy, this stool firming dog supplement supports and boosts your dog’s gut flora with things like Bacillus Velezensis, inulin, kaolin, root powders and those all important beta-glucans.
+With 5 active ingredients, selected because of their known and scientifically-proven efficacy, this supplement supports and boosts your dog’s gut flora with things like Bacillus Velezensis, inulin, kaolin, root powders and those all important beta-glucans.
 These ingredients all serve a different purpose, so kaolin for example helps to absorb toxins in the gut as well as to firm up those runnier poos, whereas inulin (also used in human gut supplements) is a nutrient that feeds good bacteria, helping them to flourish.
 So lots of good things in there that can have a positive effect on those canine tummies.

-Use Discount Code veganmum50 at checkout
+Use Discount Code VEGANMUM at checkout

 Vet formulated